 4. Snowblast Tubing Park: Renowned Mt.
 Bachelor tubing park is open for fun every weekend.

-1. Mount Rainier: Recent reports from this behemoth in the Cascades noted that the snow play and sledding area at Paradise had yet to open for the season.
-When it does open, flexible sleds, inner tubes and saucers (the three kinds of sleds permitted on the mountain) can have at it.
+1. Mount Rainier: Check the website to be sure the snow play and sledding area at Paradise are open before you head out the door.
+But when it is, bring your flexible sleds, inner tubes and saucers (the three kinds of sleds permitted on the mountain) and enjoy this behemoth in the Cascades!